 Federal Pell grants are available to help matriculated undergraduate students who have no prior undergraduate degrees.
 Application for this type of financial aid is done by filling out and submitting the Free Application for Federal Student Aid (FAFSA).
 Basic eligibility requirements must be met, as determined by the federal government.
 Only students with the greatest financial need will receive these grants.

-During the 2015-16 academic year, Federal Pell Grants for full-time students range from $581 to $5,775 depending on the expected family contribution and Congressional funding.
+For the 2017-18 academic year, Federal Pell Grants for full-time students range from $593 to $5,920 depending on the expected family contribution and Congressional funding.

 Pell Grant funding is limited to 12 semesters (or its equivalent) for all undergraduate, eligible students and includes all years of the student's receipt of federal Pell grant funding.